 I've recently fallen in love with Washi Tape, a Japanese paper tape that's trending all over the blogosphere.
 It is easy to work with and comes in all different colors and patterns.

 One of my 6-year-old twins is really loving it.
-She has some dexterity issues but has been very successful decorating with Washi Tape (see our homemade gifts for the holidays).
+She has some dexterity issues but has been very successful decorating with Washi Tape.

 Materials for Washi Tape Bubble Valentines